bk1202/TalkType/README.md

 transcription. `whisper.cpp` runs locally.
 The only lasting text is what the user pastes into the destination app.
 Transcript history is optional and can be disabled in Settings.

-## Build an installer

-Publish the self-contained app, then compile `installer/TalkType.iss` with Inno Setup 7 (or a compatible Inno Setup 6 compiler).
-The installer uses a per-user location and does not require administrator privileges.